-Enlarged heart (cardiomegaly) isn't a disease, but rather a symptom of another condition.
+An enlarged heart (cardiomegaly) isn't a disease, but rather a symptom of another condition.

-The term "cardiomegaly" most commonly refers to an enlarged heart seen on chest X-ray before other tests are performed to diagnose the specific condition causing your cardiomegaly.
 You may develop an enlarged heart temporarily because of a stress on your body, such as pregnancy, or because of a medical condition, such as the weakening of the heart muscle, coronary artery disease, heart valve problems or abnormal heart rhythms.

-While having an enlarged heart may not always be preventable, it's usually treatable.
-Treatment for enlarged heart is aimed at correcting the underlying cause.
+An enlarged heart may be treatable by correcting the cause.
 Treatment for an enlarged heart can include medications, medical procedures or surgery.

 - Enlarged heart.
-American Heart Association. http://www.americanheart.org/presenter.jhtml?identifier=4517.
-Accessed Dec.
-9, 2010.
+American Heart Association. http://www.heart.org/HEARTORG/Conditions/HeartFailure/AboutHeartFailure/Enlarged-Heart_UCM_450777_Article.jsp.
+Accessed Nov.
+25, 2013.